Frequently Asked Questions

 How are Watch Group Leaders trained?

 We’ll provide four facilitated trainings led by Montclair State Professors and anti-racism teaching experts, Bree Picower and Tanya Maloney.
 The first two sessions will provide racial literacy teachings using the films and other resources.
-The third session will provide facilitation tools to help Watch Group leaders learn to navigate challenging conversations.
-The fourth will provide support to Watch Group Leaders once the viewings have started.
+The third session will provide facilitation tools to help Watch Group Facilitators learn to navigate challenging conversations.
+The fourth will provide support to Watch Group Facilitators once the viewings have started.

 Where do the viewings take place?